The Human Truth Foundation

 1.2.
 Fundamentalism and Literalism in World Religions

-#amish #fundamentalism #jehovah's_witnesses #literalism #religion #religious_extremism #religious_intolerance
+#amish #defining_religion #fundamentalism #jehovah's_witnesses #literalism #religion #religious_extremism #religious_intolerance #religious_violence #terrorism

 For more, see: